 • 2007 - Mutombo was recognized by President George W. Bush during his

 • 2010 B.C.
 Forbes Peopling of America Award

 • 2010 Miracle Corners of the World Award

-In December 2007 and at a cost of $29 million, the Biamba Marie Mutombo Hospital opened in the DR Congo.
+In December 2007, the Biamba Marie Mutombo Hospital opened in the Congo.
 Named in memory of Mutombo’s beloved mother, the hospital has treated over 100,000 men, women and children.